kip6163/CSCI-335-Project/README.md

 - Download the [AfroMNIST](https://github.com/Daniel-Wu/AfroMNIST) dataset (recommend downloading from [Kaggle](https://www.kaggle.com/datasets/danjwu/afromnist) as downloading the repository from the github website will produce unreadable data files)
 - Place the extracted AfroMNIST-master folder in the /Data/Offline directory
 - Run ```jupyter notebook HCR-Net-Afro.ipynb```
+- To change what language HCR-Net-Afro is trained on, alter the ```afro_language``` variable in the notebook

+Most of the files from HCR-Net have not been changed
+### List of changed/created files
+- HCR-Net.ipynb
+- HCR-Net-Afro.ipynb
+- README.md
+- TimeHist.py
+- requirements.txt

 ## Implementation for HCR-Net: